 - USGS researcher Elliot Barnhart from the Wyoming-Montana Water Science Center (WY-MT WSC)

-- Other colleagues from the WY-MT WSC, Idaho Water Science Center, and Upper Midwest Environmental Science Center
+- Colleagues from the WY-MT WSC, Idaho Water Science Center, and Upper Midwest Environmental Science Center

-Funding for the study partially came from the USGS National Innovation Center partnered with the Monterey Bay Aquarium Research Institute (MBARI).
+Study funding partially came from the USGS National Innovation Center, partnered with the Monterey Bay Aquarium Research Institute (MBARI).

 How does this aquatic robot work?

-The aquatic robot, or ESP, conducts robotic environmental DNA (eDNA) sampling – it automates water sample collection, filtration, preservation, and DNA analysis, and its design is based on a robot for marine environment applications.
+The aquatic robot, or ESP, conducts robotic environmental DNA (eDNA) sampling.
+Its its design is based on a robot for marine environment applications.
+The ESP automates water sample collection, filtration, preservation, and DNA analysis.

-While we weren’t able to get an exact breakdown of how this aquatic robot works in rivers, here’s what we gathered:
+While I couldn’t find a breakdown of how this aquatic robot works in rivers, here’s what I gathered:

-- The robot is placed near USGS streamgage sites in a small cabin along the banks of the river (unlike other water robots that may float, swim, or be submerged under water).
+- The robot is placed near USGS streamgage sites in small cabins along the riverbank.
+This is unlike other water robots, which float, swim, or are submerged under water.

 - A pump draws water from the river to the robot.

-- The robot automatically filters and tests the water samples for various DNA presence.
+- The robot automatically filters and tests water samples for DNA presence.

 Testing the robots

-However, they needed answers to several key questions: “How frequently can it conduct tests?”, and “Are the results accurate?”.
+To confirm their hypothesis, they needed answers to several key questions: “How frequently can the ESP conduct tests?” and “are the results accurate?”.

-After comparing the eDNA collected at a high frequency (ex. once every 3 hours) via the aqua robot with manual eDNA collections at a lower frequency (ex. weekly), researchers learned that the results from both were similar.
+Researchers compared eDNA collected at a high frequency (ex., once every 3 hours) via the ESP aqua robot with manual eDNA collections at a lower frequency (ex., weekly).
+They found that the results from both were similar.

-The aqua robot successfully detected DNA from human and fish pathogens in its collected water samples at a rate comparable to the traditional, manual methods, and samples from both methods produced similar information about DNA presence in the water.
+The ESP aqua robot successfully detected DNA from human and fish pathogens in its collected water samples at a rate comparable to traditional, manual methods.
+Samples from both collection methods produced similar data about DNA presence in the water.

 What are the advantages of using aqua robots to test our waterways?